Alarm-Siren/arduino-kicad-library/README.md

 ## Donations

-If you've found this library useful and you'd like to buy me a beer in thanks, you can make a donation using the button below:
+I really hope you've found this library useful.
+If you'd like to buy me a beer in thanks for the work I put into it, you can make a donation using the button below:

 [![paypal](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UX25HM4CZFFWW)